 - Don’t give up!
 If you can’t find your medication, continue to search.
 I’ve had the most luck with Farmacias del Ahorra at Plaza Grande.
 Google Farmacias del Ahorra Parque Central.
 It is located on the corners of Calle 62 and Calle 63.

 At times, preparing to travel internationally can be a process.
 There are many rules and regulations – some we are aware of and some we are not.
-Be sure you have your tourist visa in order.
+Be sure you have your documents current and in order.
 Keep updated on policies.
 They constantly change up until the last minute before a trip.
 I do my best to keep up with the recommendations, suggestions, and regulations when I travel and bring medication to Mérida Mexico.

 It’s most helpful to be courteous and respectful while keeping any frustration and/or questions to a minimum.
 The last thing I want to do is incent the agent to take every single item out of my bag and inspect every minute detail.